Call for Nominations to the Committee on Lesbian, Gay, Bisexual & Transgender Concerns

 Selected candidates will be required to attend two in-person committee meetings each year in Washington, D.C., with expenses reimbursed by the APA.
 Members will also be required to attend a monthly conference call, frequent e-mail discussions, and work on Committee priorities between meetings.

 How to Apply

-The nominee and/or nominator should provide a statement of interest, highlighting the nominee's qualifications for the committee and expertise or interest in the targeted areas above; the nominee's curriculum vita should accompany this statement.
-Self-nominations are accepted.
+These materials should highlight the nominee's qualifications for the committee and expertise or interest in the targeted areas above.

 Public Interest Directorate